Covid 19 coronavirus: Which nations still have no cases?

 Among them are Yemen, South Sudan, Vanuatu, the Solomon Islands and Tonga.

-In total there are 19 countries without the virus, all in Africa, Asia or the Oceania.
+In total there are 19 countries without the virus, all in Africa, Asia or Oceania.

 There are 26 territories including the Cook Islands and American Samoa.